SoGVRShaderFunction¶

 String

-¶ Allows to declare parameters which are used in the custom function body.
-Possible parameters:
+¶ Sets parameters used in the custom function body.

 - uniform: for a GLSL uniform parameter